 Smart contracts only “run” when certain conditions are met.
 At the simplest level, they work like: if X happens, then do Y. That’s the foundation.

 But things get even more interesting.
 More advanced smart contracts can connect to outside data using oracles.
-That means they can react to real-world events, like prices, payments, weather, and even info from trading platforms or marketplaces.
+That means they can react to real events, like prices, payments, weather, and even info from trading platforms or marketplaces.